wdeer/mac-setup/01-Initial-Setup.md

 ## Install .yadr

 There are a wealth of dotfile repos out there, YADR (Yet Another Dotfile Repo) being a tremendously popular option.
 YADR installs homebrew, zsh, and all sorts of cool bells and whistles.

-To learn more about dotfiles visit
+It is recommended that you first fork https://github.com/skwp/dotfiles into your own github account then run the following in your terminal(replacing "skwp" with your own github username):

+	sh -c "`curl -fsSL https://raw.githubusercontent.com/skwp/dotfiles/master/install.sh `"

+For mor information on yadr and cutomizations see [https://github.com/skwp/dotfiles](https://github.com/skwp/dotfiles)

 ## Check Homebrew
-run `brew doctor` to see if there are any issues, if there are follow the provided instructions.
+Once yadr has installed, run `brew doctor` to see if there are any issues with homebrew, if there are follow the provided instructions to correct them.

 Cant chown /usr/local ? [click here](https://github.com/Homebrew/brew/issues/3228#issuecomment-332679274)